chigofelix/odinrecipes/README.md

 My first project on the odin project lessons.
-By the end of thi project, i should have a grasp of html, css and javascript
+By the end of this project, i should have a grasp of html, css and javascript